damienheiser/FulcrumToSalesforce/README.md

 	Does not map CalculationField

 ### Primary Method construct_fulcrum_sfdc_object (application, action='create')
-This method expects the root of an application.
+This method expects the root of an application dict.
 These are presented different based on the context of data receipt from Fulcrum.

 	Webhooks encapsulate in .data

 	forms/{{id}}.json encapsulates in .form

 	forms.json encapsulates as .forms

+#### Action attribute
+Use `create` to create new object and field metadata

+Use `update` to update currently existing object and field metadata

+#### Theory of Operation
+	Involk construct_fulcrum_sfcd_object
+	Generate Custom Object Dict
+	Iterate Through Fields
+		Generate Custom Field Dict
+	Generate XML
+	Inject XML into Salesforce Metadata SOAP API
+	Interate Through Fields, Detect Master Detail Relationships Generate Custom Object For Each Detail Object Generate Custom Field Dict for Each Detail Object Generate XML
+		Inject XML into Salesforce Metadata SOAP API

 ### Example Code
 In this example, we get a list of every Fulcrum Application.
 We then iterate through the entire application set, and create an object for every Application and Repeatable Section.